CarsonScott/Intelligent-Memory-Systems/README.md

 A goal is a desired state defined by a set of objects that differ from the active set.
 A goal influences a filter in the same way as the active set, allowing related information to pass through.
 The combination of active and goal objects creates a synergistic effect on the activity between the objects to which they’re both related.
 The result is a predicted set that includes objects connected to both the current and the desired state, providing a potential path between them.

 Base filtering is the initial layer of filtering that effects how objects are activated.
 All activity must reach a certain threshold to become active, and base filtering weighs every activation so that objects become either more difficult or easier to activate and pass through the filter.

+First-order filtering applies weights to specific types of objects, determined by the description of objects and their associated weights in a filter script.

+Second-order filtering uses conditional rules for determining how objects are weighed, according to current elements in short term memory, which includes the active objects, predicted objects, and/or goal objects.

+Filters can be viewed as autonomous agents, performing actions in response to inputs (activated objects) according to a set of decision rules (script logic).
+Each filter has an of internal memory, which varies in size and complexity based on the needs of the filter.